Cratis/Chronicle/Documentation/recipes/observing-events-in-event-log.md

 - `public Task <MethodName>(<EvenType> @event, EventContext context)`

 The latter signature includes the `EventContext` which gives you more details about the event, such as the unique identifier it was applied for (`EventSourceId`).
-This type is found in `Aksio.Cratis.Events.Store`.
+This type is found in `Cratis.Events.Store`.

 In addition to this, the class itself needs to be adorned with an attribute telling the system it is an observer.
 The observers needs to be uniquely identified with a unique identifier.